DjangoGirls/tutorial/django_forms/README.md

     url(r'^post/(?P<pk>[0-9]+)/edit/$', views.post_edit, name='post_edit'),

-We will reuse the template `mysite/blog/templates/blog/post_edit.html`, so last the thing missing is a view.
+We will reuse the template `mysite/blog/templates/blog/post_edit.html`, so the last missing thing is a *view*.

 Let's open a `mysite/blog/views.py` and add at the very end of the file: